RosterElf Logo

 Review and monitor

-Schedule regular reviews and monitor the effectiveness of control measures.
+Schedule regular reviews and monitor the effectiveness of control measures over time.

 • Review after incidents, near-misses, or worker concerns